 Philip has won numerous awards as a journalist.
 These have included a Logie (best TV documentary), a Gold Walkley (best journalism), a Walkley (best application of journalism to the television medium), the Gold UN Media Peace Prize, the Golden Gavel award of the NSW Law Society, four national community television awards, including for best program, and numerous awards for multimedia and web design.

-Here are some examples of his best work:
+Here are some examples of his published work:

-This book is a major empirical study of climate and energy politics in the years 2007 to 2013.
-It reveals and analyses key factors, including the mediatisation of politics and the personalisation of leadership, which created a series of fiascos that have arguably left Australia in a reduced position after six years of effort to overcome the obstacles created by Australia’s carbon-intensive economy.
+This book is a landmark empirical study of climate and energy politics in the years 2007 to 2013.
+It reveals and analyses the series of fiascos that weakened Australia’s ability to develop good climate and energy policy.
 The book examines the political strategies of prime ministers Kevin Rudd and Julia Gillard and the tenacity of fossil-fuel interests and their allies in business, politics and the media when their power is challenged.
 It is a dramatic study of leadership replete with new revelations.
-Using more than 75 interviews with key figures (including Gillard, Rudd and ministers Wayne Swan, Greg Combet and Penny Wong), freedom-of-information requests and old-fashioned “leaks”, the book provides what has been generally viewed as a persuasive account of success and failure in climate and energy policy, and of the strategies that leaders must use in future.
-The book was well reviewed.
+Using more than 75 interviews with key figures (including Gillard, Rudd and Ministers Wayne Swan, Greg Combet and Penny Wong), freedom-of-information requests and old-fashioned “leaks”, the book provides what has been generally viewed as a persuasive account of success and failure in climate and energy policy, and of the strategies that leaders must use in future.
+The book received widespread media coverage and positive reviews.